tboeckmann/domain-cleaner/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+For Github Pages, run `ng build --prod --base-href "https://username.github.io/domain-cleaner/"` to build the distrubution.
+Then run `angular-cli-ghpages`.
+The app will be available at `https://username.github.io/domain-cleaner/`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).